nrupeshsurya/reddit-bot/README.md

 Use the windows task scheduler to setup the bat-script to run it everyday or at any interval you wish to post to the respective subreddit.

-Feel free to contact me!
+Feel free to contact me and suggest changes!